West Wight Potter 19: Design

+Herb Stewart developed the design from the West Wight Potter 14, a British design for which he had bought the US rights.

-The West Wight Potter 19 is a recreational keelboat, with a hard chine hull, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig, a spooned raked stem, a vertical transom, a transom-hung rudder controlled by a tiller, and a vertically lifting fin keel.
+It has a hard chine fiberglass hull with a spooned raked stem, a vertical transom, a transom-hung rudder controlled by a tiller, and a vertically lifting fin keel.
 It displaces 1225 lb and carries 370 lb of ballast.
 It is equipped with closed cell foam flotation and is unsinkable.

-The boat has a draft of 3.58 ft with the lifting keel extended and 0.50 ft with it retracted, allowing beaching or ground transportation on a trailer.
+The boat has a draft of 3.58 ft with the lifting keel extended and 0.50 ft with it retracted, allowing use as a trailer sailer.
 The keel is retracted from the cockpit by a winch and fully retracts.

+It has a hull speed of 5.5 kn.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The galley consists of a sink to port and single-burner butane stove to starboard.
 There is sleeping accommodation for four people and seating for five and a portable head.
 The manufacturer claims the boat can be rigged and launched from its trailer in 45 minutes and can also be single-handly rigged and launched.
 Cabin headroom is 55 in.

-The design has a hull speed of 5.5 kn.